Discrete fractional Radon transforms and quadratic forms: Introduction

 \subsection{Outline of the proof}

 The proof of Theorem \ref{dis_JQ_thm} uses techniques from the circle method of Hardy and Littlewood, theta functions, and exponential sums, as well as more classical analytic techniques of complex interpolation, Fourier transform methods, and oscillatory integral estimates.
-The general framework is inspired by work of Stein and Wainger in \cite{SW3}; because of the intricacy of the method, we outline the main ideas of the proof here, before turning to a technical presentation.
+Because of the intricacy of the method, we outline the main ideas of the proof here, before turning to a technical presentation.

 Proof that conditions (i) and (ii) in Theorem \ref{dis_JQ_thm} are necessary for the $(\ell^p, \ell^q)$ boundedness of the operator follows from facts about the average number of representations of a positive integer by a given positive definite quadratic form; see the appendix in Section \ref{nec_sec}.
 The main difficulty lies in proving the sufficiency of conditions (i) and (ii).